Regional unrestricted giving is at the core of CSCF’s mission—to enhance the quality of life in the Central Susquehanna Valley.

 Come hear the stories of those making a difference in your community.
 See their hearts for the people they serve and hear their requests for financial support as they continue to leave a positive impact in our region.
 Through The Nonprofit Narrative, you will have a chance to connect with causes that matter to you and support those that make our communities stronger.

 The Nonprofit Narrative will take place at the Danville Area High School Auditorium on July 29, 2019.
 Refreshments will be served at 8:30am, with presentations to follow from 9am to 12pm.
-More information and RSVP details will be available soon.
+For more information and to RSVP, click here.
 We hope you can join us!

 Past Grants Awarded